Last updated April 20th, 2023.

 Thai Baht (THB)

 Thailand’s growing economy and middle class make it an attractive place to do business.
-Partially to blame for this good fortune is the world’s recent diversification away from China, and (during normal times) a booming tourism sector.
+Partially to blame for this good fortune is the world’s recent diversification away from China and (during normal times) a booming tourism sector.

 The Thai Baht is so highly sought after that some investors are increasingly looking at it as an alternative to the Singapore Dollar.
 Surprisingly, it has maintained less volatility than internationally recognized currencies, like the Japanese Yen.

-While I typically refrain from looking at foreign exchanges in year-long timeframes as the volatility often amounts to randomness, the THB did rather well even against most world currencies between 2020 and 2023.
+While we typically refrain from looking at foreign exchanges in year-long timeframes as the volatility often amounts to randomness, the THB did rather well, even against most world currencies, between 2020 and 2023.
+That’s particularly noteworthy, considering those weren’t normal years by any measure.

 With that said, Thailand remains a fairly undeveloped economy.
 Investment sentiment can often get ahead of the on-the-ground realities, and this is reflected in the prices of the past decade.